Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

-Assumption \ref{assumption_2}(i) imposes a mild boundedness condition on the domain of the feature data, while Assumption \ref{assumption_2}(ii) introduces a basic smoothness condition on the target function.
-For instance, when $\beta=1$, $f_{\rho}$ is a $B_0$-Lipschitz function, and when $0<\beta<1$, $f_{\rho}$ is only H\"older continuous.
+{Assumption \ref{assumption_2}(i) imposes a mild boundedness condition on the domain of the feature data, while Assumption \ref{assumption_2}(ii) introduces a basic smoothness condition on the target function.
+Although the smoothness parameter may not be directly inferred in practice, this condition is rather reasonable and general because it encompasses a large subset of continuous functions.
+For example, by conservatively setting $\beta=1$, Assumption \ref{assumption_2}(ii) implies that the target quantile function is Lipschitz continuous, a condition that already covers many frequently used demand-covariate models, such as Example \ref{example:linear_model}, where we can choose $B_0$ to be the largest absolute value of the elements in the coefficient vector. }